smallDazza/T1A3_Terminal_Application/README.md

 ![Feature One](./docs/Feature%20One%20image.png)

-***Logic*** - In the 'deliver_cost.py' file, is the package_cost function.
-From the del_cost_package folder, the delivery_cost file is importing the following functions and their uses:
+***Logic*** - In the 'delivery_cost.py' file, is the package_cost function.
+From the costpackage folder, the delivery_cost file is importing the following functions and their uses:
  - send_code from the postcode_entry.py file :
     - postcode_entry.py also imports post_zone from the postal_zones.py file = this uses the user postcodes entered to find & return a zone number the postcode belongs to.
     - send_code function handles if the postcodes entered by user are not valid.
 If so, asks the user to re-enter another postcode.
 Continues until a valid postcode entered.
 Then returns both valid postcode and zone number it belongs to, as a list format.